 On most hosts, site content is served to all your users, wherever they are in the world, from a single location.
 In contrast, a CDN is a network of servers strategically distributed around the world.
 It takes the strain off of your server by downloading assets — images, videos, and CSS — from your website and serving them through its own network.

 The result?
-High uptime and faster delivery of assets.
-If your server is in San Francisco and a user visits your site in London, a CDN would load your website from the closest server (which may well be in London) rather than all the way from San Francisco.
+High uptime, media optimization, and faster delivery of assets.
+If your usual hosting company’s server is in San Francisco and a user visits your site in London, a CDN would load your website from the closest server (which may well be in London itself) rather than all the way from San Francisco.

 Who needs a content delivery network?